WGAR-FM: Inheriting WGAR's legacy

-WKSW re-adopted the WGAR-FM call sign on on July 15, 1984, a move concurrent with WGAR switching to country; both stations simulcast Paul Tapie's morning show, who had recently taken over for John Lanigan on the AM station.
+WKSW re-adopted the WGAR-FM call sign on July 15, 1984, a move concurrent with WGAR switching to country; both stations simulcast Paul Tapie's morning show, who had recently taken over for John Lanigan on the AM station.
 The combination resulted in former WKSW morning host Josh Tyler in middays, John Olsen in afternoons, Collier in evenings, former WGAR host Jay Hudson in overnights, and Jim Szymanski as a fill-in; John Arthur replaced Olsen in afternoons the following year.
 While initially separately programmed, with WGAR carrying programming from Satellite Music Network for much of the day, the AM station soon began simulcasting the FM outright by the fall of 1986, a move timed with Tapie's departure for WNCX and made possible after the FCC repealed the FM Non-Duplication Rule.
 WGAR-FM also inherited WGAR's existing news department, which was downscaled to three staffers and newscasts now only scheduled in both drive times, noon and Saturday mornings.
 WGAR's only deviation from the simulcast occurred with Cleveland Force play-by-play.